 Aftermath of Swinger Rejections

-Though in a stable, loving and committed relationship with each other for years, Layla and Jason felt like they’ve just been dumped.
+Though in a stable, loving, and committed relationship with each other for years, Layla and Jason felt like they’ve just been dumped.
 It took months to recover from experiencing the rejection.

-It is usual that individuals and couples search for a good enough reason to understand why they’ve been rejected.
+Usually, individuals and couples search for a good enough reason to understand why they’ve been rejected.
 The thing is – people rarely communicate their reasons for rejection.
 Even when they do, we feel like the simple reason such as “we are not interested anymore” won’t suffice.
 We feel like the reason needs to be equally complicated as our feelings about it.
 So, we’ll create a whole theory about the potential reasons for which someone rejected us.

 Rejection usually leaves us with an amplified fear of it.
 We will avoid situations that have the potential to expose us to more pain.
 What may come as a surprise is that people can get discouraged by one rejection, even though they’ve been “successful” plenty of times before.
 Our brain sticks to failures as they carry a higher risk for our feelings of self-confidence and self-worth.
-We focus our attention to preserving these feelings by avoiding any situations that can turn a single case into a beginning of a pattern.
+We focus our attention on preserving these feelings by avoiding any situations that can turn a single case into a beginning of a pattern.
 We refuse to gamble once more.
 It seems like there’s too much to lose once again.